Psychedelic/sly-docs/docs/getting-started/installing-sly.md

 ## SLY - Installing SLY

-Currently, Sly is in alpha version, and you need to install it from source code, but because Rust is awesome, you can do that by simply running:
+Currently, SLY is in alpha version, and you need to install it from source code, but because Rust is awesome, you can do that by simply running cargo:

 ```
 cargo install sly-cli
 ```

-We will have ready binary releases as soon as we're out of alpha.
+> We will release binary releases as soon as SLY is out of alpha.